Email Marketing Segmentation Best Practices in 2026

 You can also segment by engagement.
 If someone hasn’t opened an email in 60 days, start a re-engagement flow with a special offer.
 Meanwhile, high-engagement subscribers might get early access or loyalty perks.

 And here’s the thing: platforms like HubSpot and Klaviyo even assign behavioral scores that help you focus on high-intent leads first.
-That’s a game-changer for ROI.
+That can materially improve ROI.

 What Psychographic Insights Create Loyalty?